Taurus Mountains (Toroslar): Range, Location, and Features!

 Some of these summits have glaciers on top with a small lake as well.
 These peaks are very difficult to climb, rugged, and quite rocky.
 However, it has stunning views and offers unforgettable experiences for climbers.
 Another attractive side of Taurus Mountain is: it is the second-highest mountain after Ağrı Mountain / Mount Ararat.

-Continue reading our blog posts and benefiting from useful information to plan your trip smoothly.
+Continue reading our blog posts and benefiting from useful information to plan your Turkey Tours smoothly.
 If you ever need help with creating your itinerary or have questions, do not hesitate to contact our team!
 If you liked our posts, do not forget to share it with your friends!